FirstStreet/firststreet-go/README.md

 ### **Risk Summary**

-The risk summary API provides metadata and risks summary for a given `location`.
+The Risk Summary API provides metadata and risks summary for a given `location`.

 `fsf.DataSummary.<method>`